The Future of Primary Children's

-The new campus is part of Intermountain Healthcare’s unprecedented $500 million plan to create a national model for children’s health that will enhance the well-being of children in Utah and surrounding states for generations to come.
+Intermountain Primary Children’s Hospital, Larry H. and Gail Miller Family Campus in Lehi is part of Intermountain Health’s unprecedented plan, valued at upwards of $600 million, to create a national model for children’s health that will enhance the well-being of children in Utah and surrounding states for generations to come.
+The Miller campus will be the first new children’s hospital campus to open within Primary Children’s six-state service area in over 100 years.

 Project Milestones